The dominoes are beginning to fall.

 But Jericho was not deterred.
 He slipped beneath the thing and landed a solid kick to the woman’s chest sending both of them flying back into the wall and into the pool of light.
 Cold nipped at Jericho’s ears as they tumbled through a stretch of void and light.
 A tumbling free fall with no end and no beginning and—

 —suddenly Jericho was falling out onto the messy floor of a familiar hallway.
-The floor was wet and red beneath him and littered with shards of glass, steel beams, and unmoving bodies dressed in monochrome.
+The floor was wet and red beneath him and littered with shards of glass, steel beams, and unmoving bodies dressed in monochrome suits.

-He was somehow back out in the hall outside of Izsak’s cell.
+He somehow landed back out in the hall outside of Izsak’s cell.
 Above him, the black streaks on the wall were once again glowing with light.